qatrackplus/qcpump/docs/pumps/filemover.rst

 Destination
     The directory to move files to

+Mode:
+    Choose whether files should be moved, or copied

 Recursive
     Set to `True` to have the file mover look through all subdirectories of the